 In an effort to survive your loved one’s addiction, you help, worry about and support them.
 I understand.
 You’re trying to preserve your family, protect your addicted loved one, and navigate the difficult world of addiction.
-So often, though, I’ve seen well-meaning family members and friends enabling a loved one’s addiction.
+So often, though, I’ve seen well-meaning family members and friends enabling addiction.
 I’ve created a list of 11 enabling behaviors: If you identify with even one of them, I encourage you to seek help in addressing your unhealthy behavior, finding emotional wholeness and taking the first step toward helping your addicted loved one get clean and sober.

 1. Covering for Them at Work